jerukim/scope-labs-take-home/README.md

     2. The VideoFeed contains VideoArticle's that link to the video's page.
 3. [Video Page](http://localhost:3000/video/JDDYqulUxEuvdVJ6nFeo)
     1. The video page fetches the video and comments in parallel with loading skeletons to improve user experience and load speeds.
-    2. The VideoPlayer uses HTML5's video element to enabled fullscreen and playback speed controls.
+    2. The VideoPlayer uses HTML5's video element to enable fullscreen mode and playback speed controls.
         1. Fullscreen API could be utilized here to provide a OS level fullscreen experience instead of being bound to the browser window.
     3. The CommentForm utilizes SA's to
         1. Provide pending state with `useFormStatus` in `SubmitButton`